0xPolygonHermez/zkevm-node/docs/components/prover.md

 # Component: Prover

-NOTE: The Prover is not considered part of the X1 Node and all issues and suggestions should be sent to the [Prover repo](https://github.com/okx/x1-prover/).
+NOTE: The Prover is not considered part of the XLayer Node and all issues and suggestions should be sent to the [Prover repo](https://github.com/okx/xlayer-prover/).

-## X1 Prover:
+## XLayer Prover:

-The X1 Prover image hosts different components, *Merkle Tree*, *Executor* and finally the actual *Prover*.
+The XLayer Prover image hosts different components, *Merkle Tree*, *Executor* and finally the actual *Prover*.

 ## Hard dependencies: